 - NOTE: This is a very light undercoat.
-Next using a No.4 filbert loaded with Rose Pink and Graffiti Pink (1+1) begin to paint the center of the roses.
+Next using a No.4 filbert loaded with Rose Pink and Pink Balloon (1+1) begin to paint the center of the roses.

 - Leaves: Load No. 4 filbert with Barn Wood and paint the shadow areas.

 - Wildflowers: Load No. 4 filbert with Barn Wood and paint the wildflowers.

 - NOTE: Barn Wood will add a bit more dimension later when Sky Mist, which is so light, is added to the wildflowers.